silentarrowz/multi-tenant-store/README.md

+Include a README.md with:
+* Design decisions
+* Trade-offs and assumptions
+* Known issues or incomplete features

+I have used antd with tailwind as I have a lot of experience with both of these and antd had the components I wanted here.
+Basically, I have used different cards for the tenants and the products and clicking on the cards take the person to the next page

+I have just used normal form for the checkout and just used a normal input field for the card number too.
+A better way would have been to use react-stripe components with this and to have the csv and the expiry date of the card but since the checkout form was supposed to be very basic, I didnt want to complicate it and I would have to spend more time too on using the react stripe elements and setting up things for it.

+Actually, I had started off with using context api but it was becoming too cumbersome and the data also wasn't persisting.
+Then I decided to use Zustand as it allows persisting data and is a lot like redux which made it easy to use too.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.